European-XFEL/Karabo/doc/library/testing.rst

      Folder:      tests/<subfolder>
      Extension:   cc and hh

+4. In case the new test class

+ * does not appear in Netbeans' project view
+ * and/or the tests are not executed using the recepees does not run (see :ref:`running-tests-label`)
+ * and/or compiling the file using F9 fails

+ it may help to close the Karabo project, re-open it, right click on the test subfolder and add header and source files using *Add existing Item...*.

 Creating a new test function
 ----------------------------

 Simply add a new function into an existing test class and register it in the header using the *CPPUNIT_TEST* macro.
 (Look at other functions as example!)

+.. _running-tests-label:

 Running tests
 -------------